yunchengwang/yunchengwang.github.io/_pages/about.md

 I am currently a research scientist at Yahoo Research under the search science team.
 I primarly work on query understanding and whole-page optimization to enhance user engagaement and search experience for 900M monthly active users.
+As a machine learning engineer and researcher, I am devoted to developing efficient, lightweight, and scalable systems.

 Prior to joining Yahoo Research.
 I obtained my Ph.D. in Electrical and Computer Engineering from University of Southern California (USC) in